mchiapello/2020-Radvance-CNR/docs/index.md

 **R Advance course** is for any IPSP employers who has prior computational experience with R. This hands-on workshop teaches advance concepts, skills and tools for working more effectively with data.

-**Pre-requisites**:

-1. Basic knowledge of R

-1. Weekly/Monthly use of R

-1. Developed at least 2 analysis in R

-1. Basic knowledge of UNIX command

-1. Notions of file system navigation

 **Register**: [Form](https://forms.gle/D9cV9eKr49UhtboS6)